microsoft/component-detection/docs/running-verification-tests.md

 ## Step 4: Run The tests
+You can run the tests in two ways:
-    Run or Debug the tests in test explorer like you would any other test.
+- Run or Debug the tests in test explorer.
+- Use the command line to navigate to the Microsoft.ComponentDetection.VerificationTests folder, and run `dotnet test`.